fnv/ghost-story/content/story4-page57.md

 What was wrong with me?
-What the fuck was wrong with with me?
+What the fuck was wrong with me?

 I was still crying, but my feelings turned bitter.
 I couldn't bear to look back.
-I knew that despite what I'd just felt, what I just thought I'd been through, that if turned back to the secret garden I'd find it as bleak and dreary as the rest of the grounds.
+I knew that despite what I'd just felt, what I just thought I'd been through, that if I turned back to the secret garden I'd find it as bleak and dreary as the rest of the grounds.
 I was exhausted.
 Starving.
 Chilled to the bone.
 And apparently, finally losing it.